tahmidjihan/tahmidjihan/README.md

 ---

 ## 🚀 About Me
+--
 -I'm Tahmid, a Full-Stack Web Developer who loves building sleek and high-performance digital experiences.
-My coding journey started with curiosity and turned into a passion for crafting smooth, efficient web solutions.---
+My coding journey started with curiosity and turned into a passion for crafting smooth, efficient web solutions.

+---

 [My portfolio](https://tahmidjihan.vercel.app/)
 --